jonathanschimpf/Tumblr-To-React/README.md

 <p>&nbsp;<p>

 Data is stored in a .JSON file which has an array of objects that represent each image+caption.
 The data for each image+caption is dynamically generated to a single card component.
 After casually using Tumblr specifically to post my personal photographs and nothing else since 2010, I got to thinking, "Why not make this a React App project?"..
 So I exported all of my Photo Journal media and rebuilt it in a React setting.
 Writing Python scripts made extracting the captions possible.
 I used Infinite scroll to avoid pagination when a user is traveling back in time.
-I have written logic for "Header" and "Footer" Navigation icons, to make navigating around an old Photo Blog easier.
+I have written logic for "Header" and "Footer" Navigation icons, to make it easier for anyone navigating around an old Photo Blog.

 <p>&nbsp;<p>